simeononsecurity/simeononsecurity.ch/content/articles/decoding-network-designs_-types-and-topologies-explained/index.en.md

 ### Physical Topology

 Physical topology refers to the physical layout of networked devices and their [connections](https://www.computerhope.com/jargon/r/ringtopo.htm).
-It focuses on the arrangement of devices and the way they are connected to each other.
+It focuses on the arrangement of devices and the way they're connected to each other.
 This aspect of network design is crucial for understanding the overall structure and functionality of a network.

 ### Logical Topology